wetfloo/cs_config/cs2cfg/README.md

 ### Lineup crosshair

-By default, `q` toggles radar zoom, however, when holding down **left** and/or **right** mouse button(s) with a grenade equipped, you can press `q` to toggle lineup crosshair, that will only be active until you release the buttons mentioned above.
+By default, `q` toggles radar zoom; however, when holding down **left** and/or **right** mouse button(s) with a grenade equipped, you can press `q` to toggle lineup crosshair.
+This crosshair will only be active until you release the buttons mentioned above.

 ### Quick-drop the bomb